Cross-Country Auto Transport: What to Expect and How to Plan

 Preparing Your Car for a 2,000+ Mile Trip

 A cross-country trip puts different stresses on a vehicle than a short hop.
-While the car isn't being driven, it is being vibrated and exposed to changing climates.
+While the car isn't being driven, it is being vibrated and exposed to changing climates for days.
 Proper preparation is essential.

-Ensure there are no leaks.
-A car leaking oil on the top deck of a trailer can drip onto the cars below it, causing damage for which you could be liable.
-Also, check your antifreeze levels if the car is moving from a warm climate to a freezing one during transit.
+A car leaking oil on the top deck of a carrier trailer can drip onto the cars below it, causing damage for which you could be held liable.
+Also verify antifreeze levels if the car is moving from a warm climate to a cold one during transit.

 2. The “Quarter Tank” Rule

 Do not fill your gas tank.
-A full tank adds unnecessary weight (approx. 100-150 lbs).
-We recommend keeping the fuel level at 1/4 tank.
-This is enough for the driver to load and unload the vehicle, but light enough to keep the carrier within DOT weight limits.
+A full tank adds approximately 100–150 lbs of unnecessary weight.
+Leave the fuel level at 1/4 tank — enough for the driver to load and unload, but light enough to keep the carrier within DOT weight limits.

 3. Remove Toll Tags and Passes

-This is a common mistake.
 If you leave your E-ZPass or SunPass on the windshield, it may register tolls as the truck passes through scanners across multiple states.
-You could end up with hundreds of dollars in toll charges for a trip you didn't drive.
+You could end up with hundreds of dollars in toll charges for a trip you never drove.

 4. Secure Loose Parts

 At highway speeds, wind resistance can rip off loose trim, antennas, or aftermarket spoilers.
-Remove or secure any custom exterior modifications.
-Fold in your mirrors to prevent accidental swipes during loading.
+Remove or secure custom exterior modifications and fold in your mirrors to prevent accidental swipes during loading.

-Your vehicle will pass through many hands and miles.
-The Bill of Lading (BOL) is your primary protection.
-This document acts as the inspection report.
-When the driver arrives, you must inspect the car together and note every existing scratch or dent on the BOL.
+Your vehicle will pass through many hands and hundreds of miles.
+The Bill of Lading (BOL) is your primary protection — it acts as both the inspection report and your insurance reference document.
+When the driver arrives, inspect the car together and note every existing scratch or dent on the BOL diagram.

-Why is this critical?
-If the car arrives at your new home with a scratch that wasn't there before, you can only file an insurance claim if you have the original BOL showing the scratch was not present at pickup.
+If the car arrives at your new home with a scratch that wasn't there before, you can only file a valid insurance claim if the original BOL confirms the scratch was not present at pickup.
 Without this comparison, the insurance company will likely deny the claim.
+Never skip the pickup inspection.

 Red Flags to Avoid

-In the cross-country market, beware of "lowball" quotes.
-Some brokers will quote a price that is $300-$500 lower than the average just to get your deposit.
-They then struggle to find a carrier willing to drive 3,000 miles for such low pay.
-This leaves your car sitting in your driveway for weeks while they try to find a truck.
+In the cross-country market, beware of lowball quotes.
+Some brokers will quote $300–$500 below the market average just to get your deposit — then struggle to find a carrier willing to drive 3,000 miles for such low pay.
+This leaves your car sitting in your driveway for weeks while they search for a truck.
 At SouthWest Auto Transport, we provide realistic, market-based quotes to ensure your car actually gets picked up on time.

 Why Choose SouthWest Auto Transport?

-Cross-country shipping requires a network of reliable, long-haul carriers.
-We don't just find any truck; we find the right truck.
+Cross-country shipping requires a network of reliable long-haul carriers.
+We don't just find any truck — we find the right truck.
 Our network includes bonded and insured carriers who specialize in coast-to-coast routes.
-We verify their insurance limits to ensure your vehicle is fully protected from pickup to delivery.
+We verify insurance limits to ensure your vehicle is fully protected from pickup to delivery, and we offer 24/7 support so you always know where your car is.

 Don't trust your cross-country move to the lowest bidder.
-Trust the experts who understand the distance.
 Call us now at 1-800-590-6492 or complete the form on this page to get up to ten free quotes.
 Let us handle the long road ahead so you can focus on your destination.